Jagtial: Bus

-TGSRTC operates a bus depot in the town.
+TSRTC operates a bus depot in the town.
 The Jagtial bus depot is one of the most profitable depots owned by TGSRTC.
 Jagtial has direct connectivity to other major cities including Hyderabad, Vijayawada, Shirdi, Mumbai, Ongole, and Tirupati.

 Railway

 There is a railway station in Jagtial located at Lingampet village called Lingampet Jagtial (LPJL).
 It is a part of the Peddapalli-Nizamabad line.

 This station is a major exporter of mangoes, maize, rice and other agricultural products.
-A weekly train between Lokmanya Tilak (Mumbai) - Karimnagar stops at Jagtial.
+A weekly train between Lokmanya Tilak (Mumbai) and Karimnagar stops at Jagtial.
 Daily, a MEMU push-pull train from Nizamabad-Sirpur town runs and stops at this station.